dfinity/ICRC/ICRCs/ICRC-97/ICRC-97.md

 pairs.

 ICRC-7 does not specify the representation of token metadata any further than that it is represented in a generic manner as a vector of (text, Value)-pairs.
-The ICRC-97 standard extends the ICRC-7 standard with a token metadata standard.
+The ICRC-97 standard defines a token metadata standard for ICRC-7 and other NFT standards.

 ### Entrypoint